T-Engel/CValternatives/README.md

 The goal of CValternatives is calculate stuff.

+## Installation

+The package can be installed from github using:

+`devtools::install_github("T-Engel/CValternatives")`

 ## Example

-Let’s calculate the PV of a variable Z:
+Let’s calculate the Proportional Variability index (PV) of a variable Z:

 ``` r
 library(CValternatives)